freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/eInternationalisation.md

 ## Round-tripping: how does it work?

 The round-tripping functionality lets users to enrich files having specific formats with entities and terms retrieved by FREME e-services.
+It is restricted to write named entity annotations and named entity links into the output document.
-At the moment the round-tripping is only available for HTML documents.
+At the moment the round-tripping is only available for english HTML documents.
 Users must specify `text/html` as both input and output formats.
 Note that requested input and output formats must be the same when performing round-tripping.

 This section explains how the e-Internationalisation service implements this functionality.